mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 Rankings are useful in two ways during the application process.

 First, you can use them to choose where to apply.
-Use both sites to generate an ordered list of schools based on overall ranking and ranking in your area of interest.
-Merge those lists together and use the result as a starting point from which to filter schools further.
+CSrankings.org makes it easy to generate an ordered list of schools based on overall ranking and ranking in your area of interest.
+Use those as a starting point from which to filter schools further.

 Second, if you have multiple offers of admission, you can use their relative